-Patience is sometimes all that stands between an accomplishment and failure.
-If Thomas Edison wasn't patient enough he wouldn't have invented a light bulb which was a huge achievement of the time.
-The life today goes faster and faster as people seek to accomplish their goals within very tight deadlines.
-People don’t used to wait for the result to come through hard work, they rather opt for quick success when possible.
+Patience is sometimes all that stands between accomplishment and failure.
+If Thomas Edison wasn't patient enough he wouldn't have invented the light bulb which was a huge achievement of the time.
+Life today goes faster and faster as people seek to accomplish their goals within very tight deadlines.
+People are not used to waiting for the result to come through hard work, they rather opt for quick success when possible.
 Patience is a trait that most people don't see value in as they lose it when they can't wait until the green light gives them the right to cross the street.
-Jobs market is very demanding today and many people lose patience as they can not find a job they wanted within the timeframe they expected.
+The jobs market is very demanding today and many people lose patience as they can not find a job they wanted within the timeframe they expected.
 We have several helpful tips on how to handle this.

 Lastly, focus on achieving milestones.
 Break down the job hunting challenge into smaller tasks.
 Think about what you have to do in order to receive a job proposal from reputable employers.
 Don't limit yourself to resume writing only.
-Although a resume is an important marketing tool there is much more that you can do.
-For example you can set the goal of attending one networking even per week.
+Although a resume is an important marketing tool there is much more than you can do.
+For example, you can set the goal of attending one networking event per week.
 Or you can choose to monitor job boards every day.
 Whatever you think may help you achieve your career goals should be in the plan.